tofflan69/used-car-price-prediction/README.md

 # Car Price Modelling & Transmission Prediction

+Visual representation of a subset of the model: https://used-car-price-prediction-vilgotteiffel.streamlit.app/

 This project explores a used car dataset and builds a series of models to:

 1. Predict car prices using: